josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🐝_fluellen_was_right.md

 ---

-# 🐝 I. Fluellen Is Not The Butt Of The Joke
+## 🐝 Fluellen Is Not The Butt Of The Joke

 Modern readings sometimes flatten Fluellen into:
 - comic relief,